 Spinal cord injuries are always a harrowing experience and can have a powerful impact on the lives of the victim and their family.
 Because the spinal cord is such an important part of the body when it is damaged the implications can be life-changing.
 Total or partial paralysis is often a result and spinal cord injuries can also lead to the loss of body function from the point of injury on down to the toes.
 Because they can’t be repaired, these injuries will impact the rest of the patient’s life.
 If someone suffers a spinal cord injury in Houston we strongly suggest they contact a lawyer.

 At McDonald Worley, we represent people who have suffered catastrophic spinal cord injuries.
-We aggressively fight on behalf of our clients to obtain the maximum compensation for this type of life-altering event.
+We aggressively fight on behalf of our clients to obtain compensation for this type of life-altering event.
 Call our Houston, Texas, office today at (281) 623-1906 to schedule a free consultation and learn how we can help return your life to normal.

 Table of Contents